-The more we study and understand the Buddhist teachings, the more we understand how it really does apply to our daily lives.
-Of course this entails listening to the teachings first, which is a bit like a jigsaw puzzle.
+The more we study and understand the Buddhist teachings, the more we understand how they really do apply to our daily lives.
+Of course, this entails listening to the teachings first, which is a bit like a jigsaw puzzle.
 We get a little bit here and a little bit there and it’s our own responsibility to see how it fits together, because the pieces can fit together in many ways, not just one.
 Because life is complicated and varied, the Buddhist teachings and practices are also very deep, very extensive, and very complex.
 So we need to read quite a lot and use our common sense to put it together.
 And if we don’t understand something at first, then we shouldn’t just reject it, but keep thinking about it, with an open mind.
 One topic like this is karma.
-Instead of outright rejecting it, we can think, “Ok I don’t understand this now.
+Instead of outright rejecting it, we can think, “OK, I don’t understand this now.
 I’ll leave it for a while and come back to it later and see what understanding I have.”

 After we’ve assembled some of the pieces of this puzzle together, we have to actually think about it all, all geared toward achieving a greater understanding.
 That’s where we use common sense again.
 If something seems really crazy, really strange, then we should ask questions.
-If there are no teachers available to ask, there are plenty of books and of course, the Internet.
+If there are no teachers available to ask, there are plenty of books and, of course, the Internet.
 Of course, there’s also a lot of garbage out there too, so we always need to be careful.
 If the stuff you read makes things sound mystical or occult-like – forget it.
 Some of the great masters might be highly developed, but they certainly can’t levitate or perform miracles!

 If we do have a Buddhist teacher available and accessible, asking questions can be very helpful, but only if they’re asked at the right time.
-It’s good to get all the information first, as in if you’re attending a lecture, you wait until the end to ask.
+It’s good to get all the information first, as if you’re attending a lecture, you wait until the end to ask.
 It’s not good, as soon as you hear one sentence, to immediately jump up and ask a question without knowing what’s going to come next.

 Traditionally in Tibetan Buddhism, monks don’t ask so many questions directly to the teacher.
 Instead they debate with each other, and sometimes with the teacher too.
 The learning process, then, is very active: everyone has to debate.
 You can’t just sit and listen passively.